 Master's curricula requirement.
+Level of Achievement: Not applicable

 The curriculum is developed in accordance with the programs mission, goals, and expected student outcomes.
 The curriculum reflects professional nursing standards and guidelines and the needs and expectations of the community of interest.
 Teaching-Learning practices are congruent with expected student outcomes.
 The environment for teaching-learning fosters achievement of expected student outcomes.